Free Wedding Program Booklet Template

-Download both of the free printable wedding program files and open in MS Word.
-Add your ceremony details and print on white or cream card stock.
+Download both of the free printable wedding program booklet templates and open in MS Word.
+Add your ceremony details and print on neutral card stock.
 Each template yields two 11” x 4.25” pages, which you will fold in half.
 You will need to print double side, so print the first side, flip the paper over and place it back in your printer, then print the second side.
 The font I chose for the headings is Arvo, and the information text is in Angelina, both of which can be downloaded for free online.

 Lay the two templates one of top of the other, with the cover sheet on top.
-Using your ruler and scoring tool (or closed mechanical pencil) run the tool along the solid line.
+Using your ruler and scoring tool (or the closed tip of a mechanical pencil) run the tool along the solid line.
 This will start a crease and make folding the program into a booklet easier in the coming steps

 Fold each strip in half using the crease that you already started.
 A bone folder will make for a nice, crisp crease, but you can just push down firmly with your palms if that’s what you have on hand (pun intended!).